Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Jettsion- discharge, throw, cast off, eject.

-Judicious- well advised, sensible, wise, having, showing or exercising good judgment; prudent, circumspect, discreet, scrupulous.
+Judicious- well advised, sensible, circumspect, wise, having, showing or exercising good judgment; prudent, discreet, scrupulous, discerning.

 Jurisprudence- 1) the science or philosophy of law.
 2) a division or department of law: medical jurisprudence.
 3) decisions of courts.
 From juris "of right, of law" and prudentia "knowledge, a foreseeing."